News & Press

 In order to facilitate the implementation of the ATI, decision support tools for development interventions in the selected areas have been created:

 In addition to strong coordination with the authorities, who are fully involved in the definition and implementation of ATI, the involvement of beneficiaries, populations, local communities and territorial administrations is essential for the success of this approach.
-The operational strategies defined in each area will be based on local development plans, with appropriate operating methods and measurable success indicators.

 Go further